GoogleCloudPlatform/dlp-dataflow-deidentification/README.md

 You can find the de-identification findings in the BigQuery dataset, specified in the `dataset` parameter, with the same names as the respective input files.

-If `--processExistingFiles` is set to `false` and `--gcsNotificationTopic` is not provided, then the pipeline fails with error similar to the following:
+If `--processExistingFiles` is set to `false` and `--gcsNotificationTopic` is not provided, then the pipeline fails with an error similar to the following:

 ```
 Exception in thread "main" java.lang.IllegalArgumentException: Either --processExistingFiles should be set to true or --gcsNotificationTopic should be provided